aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to XLSB in Android via Java" h2="Transform PDF to XLSB within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate PDF to XLSB conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert PDF to XLSX.
-Secondly, you can convert XLSX to XLSB by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>

+PDF to XLSB conversion is a useful feature for Android applications.
+It allows users to convert PDF documents into XLSB format, which is a binary file format used by Microsoft Excel.
+This format is more efficient than the XLSX format, as it is smaller in size and can be opened faster.

+<h2>How Aspose.Total Helps for PDF to XLSB Conversion</h2>

+Aspose.Total for Android via Java is a powerful suite of APIs that can help developers to integrate PDF to XLSB conversion feature within their Android applications.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+The Aspose.PDF for Android via Java API allows developers to convert PDF documents to XLSX format.
+It supports a wide range of features, such as text extraction, image extraction, page manipulation, and more.
+It also supports various file formats, including PDF, XPS, and HTML.

+The Aspose.Cells for Android via Java API allows developers to convert XLSX to XLSB format.
+It supports a wide range of features, such as data manipulation, charting, and more.
+It also supports various file formats, including XLSX, XLSB, XLSM, and CSV.

+By using Aspose.Total for Android via Java, developers can easily integrate PDF to XLSB conversion feature within their Android applications.
+It provides a comprehensive set of APIs that can help developers to quickly and easily convert PDF documents to XLSB format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}